arun8796/AWS-notes/sns/README.md

 - SMS, Mobile Push.
 - Lambda.

+Users can provision up to 100,000 topics, this limit can be changed via AWS support.

 ## Subscription mechanism

 When a new subscriber decides to join a topic its subscription has to be first confirmed, a Token is always included in the subscription request and is valid for **3 days**, multiple subscribers are allowed on the same topic and all of them will receive the notification upon confirmation.